NaghamZidiah/Fake-News-Detection/README.md

 ## Overview

-This project focuses on detecting fake news articles written in Arabic using Natural Language Processing (NLP) and Machine Learning techniques.
+This project presents an Arabic Fake News Detection system developed using Natural Language Processing (NLP) and Machine Learning techniques.
+It classifies Arabic news articles as real or fake using an end-to-end text classification pipeline.

-The dataset contains Arabic news articles labeled as either real or fake.
-Several preprocessing techniques were applied to prepare the text before training classification models.
+The project includes text preprocessing, including Arabic text normalization, stopword removal, stemming, and TF-IDF feature extraction.
+Several machine learning models were evaluated to identify the best-performing model.
+This project demonstrates my practical experience in Arabic NLP, text classification, and machine learning using Python.

 ## Dataset